JavaScriptPostalService/jsps-client/README.md

 The best part is it's incredibly fast.

+## Something worth noting

 Catsnake will soon feature pluggable modules for things like Mapping, IOT and more.
+In addition we will have libraries for Python and Java, as well as native implementations for mobile development.
+Stay tuned :)

 ## Usage